-MSU’s Department of Media and Information is a pioneer, offering an interdisciplinary and energetic learning environment united by a passion for media and information.
+The Department of Media and Information offers an interdisciplinary and energetic learning environment united by a passion for media and information.
 In our state-of-the-art labs and centers, we're researching new avenues of communication technology and computer-centered interaction.
 In our classrooms, our world-class, award-winning faculty teach all aspects of the vibrant media ecosystem.

 See what's making headlines in the Department of Media and Information.